Casey Kasem: Early career

 Nightly features included Kasem labeling songs as "...of the night", with random phrases or names as a descriptor.
-The payola scandal which enveloped Alan Freed's career emerged after Kasem joined WJW; in response, Kasem began a regular comedy bit called the "Payola Tune of the Night" which WJW management encouraged under the assumption it would dissuade listeners from thinking he was under investigation as well.
+After the payola scandal broke out and enveloped Alan Freed's career, Kasem began a regular comedy bit called the "Payola Tune of the Night," which WJW management encouraged under the assumption it would dissuade listeners from thinking he was under investigation as well.
 Ultimately, Kasem's career was not negatively impacted by the payola scandal.
-One notable stunt involved Kasem and Diana Trask engaging in an 85-second-long kiss for a "world record" distinction on September 14, 1959, with his news reader describing the kiss on-air.
-While hosting Cleveland Bandstand, Kasem started to take pep pills to lose weight; one day he forgot them while en route to the station, with the resulting pang of conscience after retrieving them from his apartment prompting him to give up the habit entirely.
+One notable stunt involved Kasem and Diana Trask engaging in an 85-second-long kiss for a "world record" distinction on September 14, 1959, with a news reader describing the kiss on-air.
+While hosting Cleveland Bandstand, Kasem started to take pep pills to lose weight; one day, he forgot them when he went to the station, and the pang of conscience he experienced upon returning for them to his apartment prompted him to give up the habit.

 After WJW switched formats to beautiful music, which Kasem attributed directly to the payola scandal, he left WJW for Buffalo's WBNY but remained in contact with friends in the Cleveland area.
 At KYA in San Francisco, the general manager suggested he tone down his delivery and talk about the records instead.
 At KEWB in Oakland, California, Kasem was both the music director and an on-air personality.
 He said he was inspired by a Who's Who in Pop Music, 1962 magazine he found in the trash.
 He created a show that mixed biographical tidbits about the artists he played, and attracted the attention of Bill Gavin, who tried to recruit him as a partner.
 After Kasem joined KRLA in Los Angeles in 1963, his career began to blossom and he championed the R&B music of East L.A.

 Kasem acted in a number of low-budget movies and radio dramas.
 While hosting "dance hops" on local television, he attracted the attention of Dick Clark, who hired him as co-host of a daily teenage music show called Shebang, starting in 1964.
 Kasem's roles on network TV series included Hawaii Five-O and Ironside.
 In 1967, he appeared on The Dating Game, and played the role of "Mouth" in the motorcycle gang film The Glory Stompers.
 In 1969, he played the role of Knife in the film Wild Wheels, and had a small role in another biker movie, The Cycle Savages, starring Bruce Dern and Melody Patterson, and The Incredible 2-Headed Transplant (also with Dern).